Putting the Community-Engaged Research Framework into Practice

 Strategy 3.3: Consider the Implications of Institutional Review Boards (IRB) and Informed Consent

-- Develop informed consent processes and forms that are responsive to a group’s culture and norms, and accessible to people with different abilities.
+- Develop informed consent processes and forms that are responsive to a group’s norms, and accessible to people with different abilities.
 Consider literacy and language accessibility.
 Assess the need for supplemental materials that reinforce understanding of the informed consent process (e.g., FAQs) and tools that assess comprehension of informed consent.
 Be intentional and transparent in describing privacy protection processes.

 PHASE 4